Quality Assurance

 Products and services provided by the Asahi Kasei Group internally and externally include materials, products, installations, various services, and after-sales support.
 We believe that providing safe and reliable products and services that satisfy our customers is our ultimate mission.

-In 2016, we established the Asahi Kasei Group Quality Policy and Group Quality Assurance Bylaws.
-Based on these, we promote quality assurance to provide products and services that satisfy our customers and society.
+We have established the Asahi Kasei Group Quality Policy and Regulation on Quality Assurance, and based on these, we promote quality assurance to provide products and services that satisfy our customers and society.

 Asahi Kasei Group Quality Policy